 There are more than 5.5 million registered voters in NYC.
 Are you one of them?

 You must be registered to vote to cast your ballot.
-The deadline to register for the June 22 primary is May 28.
+The deadline to register for the November 2nd election is October 8th.
 So don’t wait!

 Registering to vote in NYC